Penelope1rose/watson-assistant-demo/README.md

 >
 > Click  [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-skill-search-add)  for more information about the Watson Assistant search skill.

 Adding a search skill is optional.
-Our application uses Watson discovery to , But using a search skill is preferred because it allows full use of the Assistant preview and WebChat UI.
+Our application uses Watson discovery to query existing company documents or data to see whether any useful information can be found and shared.
+Using a search skill is preferred because it allows full use of the Assistant preview and WebChat UI.

 From your Assistant panel:

 -   Click on  `Add search skill`.
 -   Give your search skill a unique name, then click  `Continue`.
--   From the search skill panel, select the Discovery service instance and collection you created previously.
+-   From the search skill panel, select the Discovery service instance collection you created previously.
 -   Click  `Next`  to continue.

 ## 2. Run the app locally